-Student Life Building.
-The Student Life building houses the Vice President of Student Life, Athletics and Student Life offices, a fitness center and training room, the Humanities complex and classrooms, and Pre-College TRIO programs.
+Chapelle Building.
+The Chapelle building houses the, Athletics and Student Success offices, a fitness center and training room, the Visual and Performing Arts Studios, and classrooms.

 The Trails is eight acres located within one mile of the Forbes Campus.
 It currently is used as a walking trail available to students and the public to explore nature.
 It has been used in classes to identify various native plant life.